 - Sensory processing issues are common with autism.

-Kids with autism don’t always feel things the same way as people without autism – I mean literally in terms of their senses.
-They can have issues with sensory input.
+Kids with autism don’t always feel things the same way as people without autism – I mean literally and in terms of their senses.
+They can have problems with the sensory information is processed.
 This is why my daughter cannot stomach having anything on her arms, even in cold weather.
-It’s literally painful for her.
-One thing to note, though, is that sensory disorder is a SEPARATE disorder from autism, and not every child has it, but it can be make things difficult for them.
+It’s actually is painful for her.
+One thing to note, though, is that sensory disorder is a SEPARATE issue from autism.
+While it is common, not every child has it.
+When they do, it can impact behavior, speech, socialization and so much more.

 - Diet matters.

 Many autistic children have issues with certain foods.
 My daughter struggles dairy, that is, products that contain casein, the protein in cow milk.
-For my child, it kept her up for the first 5 years of her life.
-That’s right- FIVE YEARS.
+Regularly eating it disrupted her sleep patterns for the first 5 years of her life.
+That’s right: for FIVE YEARS, she woke up every three to four hours every single night.
 Removing it got her sleeping through the night in less than 2 weeks.
 So if a doctor ever tells you that you can feed your autistic child anything, that’s probably not the case.
 Learn why the autism diet is important.

 - Autism may be linked to autoimmune issues.

-Most people I know call it an autoimmune disorder, and I’m inclined to agree at least at times.
-Real Food Forager does a great job of explaining this, with some links to current science, and this study seems to confirm it in at least some cases.
+Many people I know call autism an autoimmune disorder, and I’m inclined to agree somewhat Real Food Forager does a great job of explaining this, with links to current science, and this study seems to confirm it in at least some cases.